Twelve gorgeous photos of what Toronto hip hop looked like before Drake

 A decade before Drake began dominating the charts and building the foundation for the Toronto Sound as we know it today, the city was churning out an array of progressive hip hop voices.
 A handful of photographers captured the energy of these ’90s trailblazers, and their photographs are now display at the McMichael Canadian Art Collection in Kleinburg.
 The same museum that houses the Group of Seven gallery is now showcasing images of Michie Mee, Dream Warriors and Ghetto Concept—a flashy, exuberant disruption to the usual landscapes.

-Everything Remains Raw: Photographing Toronto’s Hip Hop Culture from Analogue to Digital runs until October 21.
+Currently running as part of this month’s Contact festival, Everything Remains Raw: Photographing Toronto’s Hip Hop Culture from Analogue to Digital will remain at the McMichael until October 21.
 We spoke spoke with curator Mark V. Campbell (of Northside Hip Hop Archive) to learn the backstories on a dozen of the images he has preserved, and the insights they provide into this fertile phase of Toronto hip hop, before it blew up worldwide.

 Thrust by Nabil Shash, 2009